 People use alcohol as a coping mechanism for a variety of complex reasons.
 Alcohol use disorder is a biopsychosocial condition, which means it’s influenced by biology, psychology, and socio-environmental factors While examining the drivers of excessive alcohol use can be an incredibly uncomfortable or even painful experience, it can also open the door to healing.

 Part of learning how to stop using alcohol as a crutch includes exploring deep-rooted emotions and traumas.
 It also involves understanding why using alcohol to cope isn’t healthy and knowing what type of healthy coping mechanism can be used in its place.
 These actions can lead you to achieve a healthy relationship with alcohol, no matter your habits today or your goals for tomorrow.
-And with online alcohol support groups and other evidence-based tools, like alcohol therapy, at your disposal, you will have the support you deserve to change your relationship with alcohol for good.

 Why People Use Alcohol as a Coping Mechanism